Director and Founding President

 As a current student of Business Administration with a concentration in International Business at Monmouth University, I am so grateful to work with the Turner Syndrome Foundation.
 Through working primarily in community outreach, my goal is to continue to help those with Turner Syndrome not only have access to resources and any information that may be essential to them, but also maintain a connection with them and enable them to feel safe and heard.
 In my role I will continue to advocate for those who are affected by Turner Syndrome to build and maintain community support.

-I am a junior at Monmouth University studying communications, and I am so grateful for this opportunity!
+I am so grateful for this opportunity!
 I empathize a lot with those who have Turner Syndrome because I also suffer from a medical condition with no cure, epilepsy.
 Since I was diagnosed, the one thing I’ve done for myself and other people out there with epilepsy was advocate.
 Advocacy is the best way to bring light on a situation and inform people.
 With my new role, I will advocate for the Turner Syndrome community, educating the public on this condition and the roles they can also take to help.

 Professional Membership Program Development